makerdao/testchain-client/README.md

 In order to interact with the created chain instance we must first extract the chain's `id`.
 When we create a chain instance, we are also creating a websocket channel specific to that chain.
-Using that `id`, which we use as a parameter to other functions, we can find/create that channel.
+Using that `id`, which we use as a parameter to other functions, we can then find/create that channel.

 To extract the `id` we make use of some of the event functionality that is explained in the next section